 Transaction fees become the only incentive to process transactions once all coins have been mined — at least in the case of Bitcoin.
 However, these fees are based on convenience rather than necessity.
 Those willing to accept longer transaction times may pay less in transaction fees, although there's certainly a minimum threshold that must be passed.

-Transaction Fees from Exchanges
+Crypto Transaction Fees from Exchanges

 Cryptocurrency exchanges charge maker and taker fees to people that buy and sell through the exchange.

 Maker fees are derived from the term "market maker", which is someone that creates liquidity in a market.
 For example, a trader might place a limit order that creates an order in an order book, and therefore creates liquidity.
 The downside is that these transactions aren't immediately executed, and depending on the price, may never be executed.

 Taker fees are charged from those that take liquidity away from the market via immediate buy or sell orders.
 Since you're not creating liquidity, these fees are usually higher than maker fees.
 The goal is to incentivize people to place limit orders that help create a more orderly and predictable market than one where everyone immediately buys and sells.

 Some exchanges also charge deposit fees for converting cash into cryptocurrency, as well as various transfer fees.
 For instance, an international wire transfer may involve a modest fee to process since the exchange must pay a commercial bank to accept and process the transfer.
 As a result, the all-in fees charged to traders tend to vary between exchanges.